phpearth/docs/introduction/dollar-sign.md

----
-title: "Why is PHP Using Dollar Sign $ to Prefix Variables?"
+# Why is PHP Using Dollar Sign $ to Prefix Variables?
-updated: "August 17, 2016"
-permalink: "/faq/dollar-sign-in-php/"
----

 Rasmus Lerdorf - the father of the PHP language, explains the `$` sign as an ability to insert variables inside literal string values (interpolation), so